Analyzing Independence (IHC) & Its Rivals

-Independence (NYSE: IHC) is one of 44 publicly-traded companies in the “Life insurance” industry, but how does it weigh in compared to its rivals?
-We will compare Independence to similar businesses based on the strength of its profitability, risk, institutional ownership, analyst recommendations, valuation, dividends and earnings.
+Independence (NYSE: IHC) is one of 44 public companies in the “Life insurance” industry, but how does it weigh in compared to its peers?
+We will compare Independence to similar companies based on the strength of its earnings, institutional ownership, risk, valuation, dividends, analyst recommendations and profitability.

-Independence has a beta of 0.86, indicating that its stock price is 14% less volatile than the S&P 500.
-Comparatively, Independence’s rivals have a beta of 0.85, indicating that their average stock price is 15% less volatile than the S&P 500.
+Independence has a beta of 0.86, meaning that its stock price is 14% less volatile than the S&P 500.
+Comparatively, Independence’s peers have a beta of 0.85, meaning that their average stock price is 15% less volatile than the S&P 500.

-Independence pays an annual dividend of $0.44 per share and has a dividend yield of 0.8%.
-Independence pays out 6.2% of its earnings in the form of a dividend.
-As a group, “Life insurance” companies pay a dividend yield of 1.4% and pay out 11.0% of their earnings in the form of a dividend.
-Independence has raised its dividend for 4 consecutive years.
+21.9% of Independence shares are held by institutional investors.
+Comparatively, 59.2% of shares of all “Life insurance” companies are held by institutional investors.
+7.2% of Independence shares are held by insiders.
+Comparatively, 16.3% of shares of all “Life insurance” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Independence and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Independence and its peers, as reported by MarketBeat.

 |Sell Ratings